Commission on the consequences of devolution for the House of Commons: Background

 The term "West Lothian question" refers to issues concerning the former ability of members of parliament from constituencies in Northern Ireland, Scotland and Wales to vote on matters that affect only people living in England and therefore have no direct consequence on their constituents, whilst being unable to influence matters that affect their own constituencies.
 Anomalies of this kind are considered to have been made more apparent by the devolution of power from Westminster to the National Assembly for Wales, the Northern Ireland Assembly and the Scottish Parliament.

-The Conservative Party manifesto for the 2010 general election included a commitment to introduce the idea of "English votes on English laws" and the party had previously explored this issue through a taskforce led by Kenneth Clarke.
+The Conservative Party manifesto for the 2010 general election included a commitment to introduce the idea of "English votes for English laws" and the party had previously explored this issue through a taskforce led by Kenneth Clarke.
 Scottish Conservative Sir Malcolm Rifkind has also written about the issue, proposing an English grand committee as a possible solution.
 The Liberal Democrat manifesto included a commitment to address the status of England as part of wider UK constitutional reforms.
 The 2010 coalition agreement between the parties included a commitment to establish a commission to examine the West Lothian question.

 Plans for a commission were announced in September 2011 and its membership was disclosed in January 2012.